-As you may know, miso soup and plain white rice make up the essential parts of Japanese cuisine.
+Miso soup and plain white rice make up the essential parts of Japanese cuisine.

-Shirumono is the generic term for the soup dishes that are served with rice in Japanese cuisine and can be flavored with miso, soy sauce, salt, or a mixture of these seasonings.
+Shirumono is the generic term for the Japanese soup dishes served with rice, flavored with seasonings such as miso, soy sauce, and salt.

 On the other hand, suimono is a “sakana (肴)“.
 In other words, the soup dish is considered an accompaniment for alcoholic drinks such as sake.